-ONCE MORE MONARCH BUTTERFLIES shared the joy of July-through-September Rudbeckia season with me.
+ONCE, MORE MONARCH BUTTERFLIES shared the joy of July-through-September Rudbeckia season with me.
 Now, sadly, those butterflies are fewer here, but the biggest, most giving Rudbeckia I grow, ‘Herbstsonne,’ keeps putting out its flowers like a beacon, just in case they show up in droves again.
-With it as inspiration, in recent years I tried two new-to-me Rudbeckia: ‘Henry Eilers,’ and ‘Prairie Glow.’
+With it as inspiration, in recent years I tried two newer-to-me Rudbeckia: ‘Henry Eilers,’ and ‘Prairie Glow.’

 I long ago stopped growing ‘Goldsturm,’ from the species R. fulgida, probably the most familiar Rudbeckia of all.
 Like many gardeners, I planted lots when ‘Goldsturm’ was first popularized (along with Sedum ‘Autumn Joy’ and purple coneflower, remember?) and guess I OD’d on it.
 A good plant, but here are three I like better:

-MY LONGEST Rudbeckia relationship has proven to be ‘Herbstsonne,’ whose name translates as autumn sun and earned a Royal Horticulture Society Award of Garden Merit in 2002.
+MY LONGEST Rudbeckia relationship has proven to be ‘Herbstsonne,’ whose name translates as autumn sun, and which earned a Royal Horticulture Society Award of Garden Merit in 2002.
 Whether it is Rudbeckia nitida or Rudbeckia laciniata or a hybrid of the two, I do not know; depends who you ask.

 It has been with me more years than I can recall—certainly a decade-plus, and probably more like 15.
 What is now a big clump reliably erupts around July at the far side of the property, on a direct axis from where I work all day.
-Though I sit more than 100 feet away, there is no missing this 6-plus-footer with months of vivid yellow flowers.
+Though I sit more than 100 feet away, there is no missing this 6-plus-footer with many weeks of vivid yellow flowers.

 It has duked it out in a giant stand of even-taller ornamental grasses without even a hiccup, and truly: I have done almost nothing but sit here and admire ‘Herbstsonne.’
-As with all Rudbeckia, birds will be happy if you fail to deadhead and seeds are set; butterflies appear to be happy with the genus from first bloom to last.
+As with all Rudbeckia, birds will be happy if you fail to deadhead and seeds are set; butterflies appear to be happy with the whole genus from first bloom to last.